Were You Injured In A Maritime Accident?

 In Louisiana, there are both state and federal laws that protect our maritime workers.

-At the Russell Law Firm, our trusted maritime injury attorneys in Baton Rouge are committed to applying a customized approach to each of these laws to ensure they are enforced, so our clients can pursue the damages they deserve for their hard work and commitment to our state’s leading industry.
+At the Russell Law Firm, LLC, our trusted maritime injury attorneys in Baton Rouge are committed to applying a customized approach to each of these laws to ensure they are enforced, so our clients can pursue the damages they deserve for their hard work and commitment to our state’s leading industry.

 Your rights as an injured maritime worker in Louisiana often hinge on your attorney following the correct statutes and legal procedures to pursue real results.
 You can trust our skilled injury attorneys with both.